 The word "calcite" is derived from the Latin word calx and the Greek word chalix, which means lime.
 Calcite mineral is found in limestone and marble.
-It is colorless or white when pure, but due to the impurities present in it, this mineral can be found in many colors, like red, yellow, green, honey, pink, lavender, black, brown, or blue.

 This mineral can appear transparent, translucent, or opaque.
 Calcite can have luster that can be vitreous to dull, and many crystals, especially the colorless ones, are vitreous, while the fine grained mostly are seen dull.
 It can be scratched readily by a knife blade or a geologic pick.

 These were the physical properties of calcite.
 But, most calcite uses can be attributed to its distinguishing properties, like it has a good hardness level, is readily dissolvable in certain materials, and has healing properties.